Karate Classes In Addiscombe

 Addiscombe Karate Teacher

-Looking for a karate instructor or karate instructional classes in Addiscombe ?
+Searching for a karate instructor or karate lessons in Addiscombe ?

-Karate may perhaps be considered a weapon-less way of self defence.
-It comprises powerful offensive and defensive techniques using every part of the body to their maximum advantage.
-It’s an empty handed martial art which has been built to fend off armed adversaries.
+Karate may be considered a weapon-less method of self defence.
+It is made up of dynamic offensive and defensive strategies using all parts of the body to their highest possible advantage.
+It is deemed an empty handed martial art that was designed to fend off armed opponents.

 Karate practice (Addiscombe ) – Our Karate Classes in Addiscombe